twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap02%zh.rst

 ..
 [NāradaFn02-15]  (Ven.
 Nārada 02-15) From his spiritual heights which he has attained.

 ..
-[BudRkFn02-01]  (Ven.
-Buddharakkhita 02-01) (v.
+[BudRkFn-v21]  (Ven.
+Buddharakkhita v.
 21) *The Deathless (amata)*: Nibbana, so called because those who attain it are free from the cycle of repeated birth and death.

 ..
-[BudRkFn02-02]  (Ven.
-Buddharakkhita 02-02) (v.
+[BudRkFn-v22]  (Ven.
+Buddharakkhita v.
 22) *The Noble Ones (ariya)*: those who have reached any of the four stages of supramundane attainment leading irreversibly to Nibbana.

 ..
-[BudRkFn02-03]  *Indra*: the ruler of the gods in ancient Indian mythology.
+[BudRkFn-v30]  (Ven.
+Buddharakkhita v.
+30) *Indra*: the ruler of the gods in ancient Indian mythology.

 ..
 [ThaniSFn-V21] (Ven.
 Thanissaro V. 21) The Deathless = Unbinding (nibbana/nirvana), which gives release from the cycle of death and rebirth.